 We're practically drooling over this luscious roasted salmon with pan-fried potatoes, juicy tomatoes, and crisp green beans.
 Talk about a dinner for champions.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Salt and Pepper*

-Meanwhile, heat a large non-stick pan over medium-high heat.
-When pan is hot, add 1 tbsp butter (dbl for 4 ppl) and swirl pan to melt.
-Add beans, tomatoes and garlic.
-Cook, stirring occasionally, until tomatoes start to soften and burst, 4-5 min.
-Transfer mixture to a medium bowl.
+While salmon roasts, heat a large non-stick pan over medium heat.
+When hot, add 1 tbsp butter (dbl for 4 ppl) and swirl the pan to melt.
+Add green beans, tomatoes and garlic.
+Cook, stirring occasionally, until tomatoes start to soften and burst, 5-6 min.
+Transfer veggies to a medium bowl.
 Stir in half the dill and season with salt and pepper.
 Cover and set aside.

-Season crispy potatoes with salt and sprinkle with remaining dill.
-Divide roasted salmon, veggies and crispy potatoes between plates.
+Season the crispy potatoes with salt and sprinkle over remaining dill.
+Divide the roasted salmon, veggies and crispy potatoes between plates.